 A Director shall not attend a conference or training event for which there is an expense to the District if it occurs after they have announced their pending resignation, or if it occurs after an election in which it has been determined that they will not retain their seat on the Board.

 Upon returning from seminars, workshops, conferences, etc., where expenses are reimbursed by the District, Directors will either prepare a written report for distribution to the Board or make a verbal report during the next regular meeting of the Board.
 Said report shall detail what was learned at the sessions that will be of benefit to the District.
-Materials from the sessions may be delivered to the District office to be included in the District library for the future use of other Directors and staff.
+Materials from the sessions may be delivered to the District office to be included in the District library for the future use and education of other Directors and staff.

 Internal District Training